 Lunch Time Is Now

-By this time, you have covered the magnificent Chehel Sotun palace and the main sites of the square.
+By this time, you have covered the magnificent Chehel Sotun palace and the main sites of the square in your walking tour of Shiraz.
 It’s time to dine and you can choose either one of the restaurants inside the square or take other choices outside the square.

 Such a half-day walking tour of Imam Square in Isfahan is an unbelievably rich experience that will impress you for the rest of your life.